top of page

 • Taurine & L-Carnitine – essential for heart and muscle health

-Calcium and Safe Sources
+1. Calcium Deficiency in Homemade Dog Food and Safe Sources

 Calcium is often deficient, especially if feeding muscle meat only.